Complex box bounds for real maps: Introduction and statement of the main results

-\begin{thm}[Clark - van Strien, \cite{CvS}] Suppose that $f,g:[0,1]\rightarrow [0,1]$, or alternatively that $f,g\colon S^1 \to S^1$ each has least one critical point or at least one periodic point, are $C^{3}$, each with a finite number of critical points.
-Suppose that at each $c\in\crit(f),$ one can express $f(x)=\pm |\phi_{f}(x^\ell)|+f(c)$ where $\phi_{f}$ is a $C^3$ diffeomorphism and $\ell$ is an integer $\ge 2$, and likewise for $g$.
+\begin{thm}[Clark - van Strien, \cite{CvS}] Suppose that $f,g\colon [0,1]\rightarrow [0,1]$, or alternatively that $f,g\colon S^1 \to S^1$ each has least one critical point or at least one periodic point, are $C^{3}$, each with a finite number of critical points.
+Suppose that at each $c\in\crit(f),$ one can locally express $f(x)=[\phi(x)]^\ell+f(c)$ where $\phi$ is a $C^3$ diffeomorphism with $\phi(c)=0$ and $\ell$ is an integer $\ge 2$, and likewise for $g$.
 Assume that $f$ and $g$ have only repelling periodic points.
 Suppose that $f$ and $g$ are topologically conjugate and that the conjugacy is a bijection between $\crit(f)$ and $\crit(g)$ and that the orders of corresponding critical points is the same.
-Then $f$ and $g$ are quasi-symmetrically conjugate. \end{thm} Under some additional smoothness and genericity assumptions, we can remove the condition that all periodic orbits be repelling, as in Theorem \ref{thm:main}.
+Then $f$ and $g$ are quasisymmetrically conjugate. \end{thm} Under some additional smoothness and genericity assumptions, we can remove the condition that all periodic orbits be repelling, as in Theorem \ref{thm:main}.
+These theorems extend earlier work for quadratic polynomials \cite{Lyubich-quadratic-dynamics,GS2,GS3}, and for polynomials without odd critical points \cite{KSS}.
+Partial results in this direction are proved in \cite{Shen, LS-inflection}.

+Quasisymmetric rigidity is a crucial ingredient in proving {\em density of hyperbolicity}, see \cite{Lyubich-quadratic-dynamics,GS2,GS3} for quadratic polynomials, for real polynomials without odd critical points \cite{KSS} and \cite{AKLS} for unicritical polynomials.
+Density of hyperbolicity in the space of $C^2$ maps of the interval was proved in \cite{Shen}.

+Quasisymmetric rigidity can also be proved for a large class of real transcendental maps, see \cite{RvS1} and \cite{RvS2}.
+Another motivation is to extend results about monotonicity of entropy for real polynomials with only real critical points, see \cite{BvS}, to real polynomials with non-real critical points.
+This is work in progress by the 2nd author joint with Cheraghi.